 Dialog – the art of holding a conversation and thinking together to facilitate for the organization to reach it´s vision and goals, at the same time as being a co-creator of a desirable and sustainable future.

-We are inspired of nature´s processes of continues development and renewal and use nature as a teacher and classroom for faster and deeper learning, when appropriate.
+We are inspired by nature´s processes of continues development and renewal and use nature as a teacher and classroom for faster and deeper learning, when appropriate.
 Our programs are based on more than 20 years of experience and research primarily from Massachusetts Institute of Technology and Society for Organizational Learning.

 WHO WE ARE AND WHAT WE DO

-Naturakademin Learning Lab has guided change-makers in the creation of more efficient and sustainable decision making processes, to recognize and seize opportunities and reach actionable conclusions more rapidly, since 1990.
+Naturakademin Learning Lab has guided change-makers in the creation of more efficient and sustainable decision-making processes, to recognize and seize opportunities and reach actionable conclusions more rapidly, since 1990.

-The more we move in to the complex and accelerating global economy the more the ability to self mastery will be rewarded.
+The more we move into the complex and accelerating global economy the more the ability to self-mastery will be rewarded.
 The advantages of competition will lie in being able to interpret the ever-changing conditions and opportunities before everybody else.
 That is why the future belongs to the people and organizations that have full mastery of the principles of change and the art of learning.
 Intuition, pattern-seeing and a way of thinking that foresees all possible developments, can be trained consciously and methodically.

-Naturakademin has been working with learning and presencing for many years and has used nature as a classroom, laboratory and source of inspiration.
-For us beautiful places are not only an adventure or an inspiring backdrop but a catalyst which boosts change and the speed of learning and makes results deeper and more lasting.
+Naturakademin has been working with learning and presencing for many years and has used nature as a classroom, laboratory, and source of inspiration.
+For us, beautiful places are not only an adventure or an inspiring backdrop but a catalyst which boosts change and the speed of learning and makes results deeper and more lasting.

 The Conscious Leadership courses run by Naturakademin are based on modern, scientific methods and the latest findings in pedagogy, perception and brain research.
 In addition, we use knowledge and wisdom brought by the indigenous peoples of the world.
 In our classroom the skies are high, offering grand views as well as deep insights.